locomote-sh/idb/README.md

 `idbConnect( schema, store )`

+(Asynchronous).
 Open a connection to a named object store using the provided database schema.

 * `schema`: A DB schema.
 * `store`: The name of the object store to open.

-Returns the functions described below in the _Connection API_.
+Returns the functions described below in the _Connection API_ section.

 ----